 7. The Outdoor Project

-Spring break is a perfect time to give of yourself.
-Spring is the time of new life and renewed hope.
-Your family can join in giving nature a hand.
 Clean up litter in your neighborhood.
 Pick up trash around ponds and creeks that harm wildlife.
 Help an elderly neighbor with yard work or house maintenance.
 Let your family choose the cause and then be the solution.

 9. Wacky Destinations